Overcoming Data Silos for Complete Global Freight Visibility

-What Is an Automated Semantic Layer?
+What Is an Global Freight Visibility?

 An automated semantic layer is a continuously updated abstraction that converts raw system, pipeline, and application telemetry into structured, domain-aware insights — such as metrics, entities, and lineage graphs.